judging in progress

 POINTS

-Clarity of the experiment design plan
+Design of the experiment meets design guidelines

 10